compserv/hkn-rails-v2/readme.md

     bundle install

 If you do not yet have it installed and configured, you will also need postgresql.

-On Ubuntu, run:
+#### Extra Instuctions for Ubuntu

+Run the following:

     sudo apt-get install postgresql